 Below is the precise email I sent out to book bloggers and reviewers just prior to the release of my novel, Twelve Months.
-With this letter, I secured nearly sixty more reviews (after which I also requested that each reviewer post to Amazon.com and BarnesandNoble.com; the vast majority did):
+With this letter, I secured nearly 60 more reviews (after which, I also requested that each reviewer post to Amazon.com and BarnesandNoble.com; the vast majority did):

-I’m excited to announce that my new novel Twelve Months will be released by The Story Plant on August 14th.
+I'm excited to announce that the new novel, Twelve Months, will be released by The Story Plant on August 14th.
 I’ve enclosed a copy for your review.

 For my novel, The Rockin’ Chair, my publisher also set up a virtual book tour—through a reputable online PR company—which lasted two months and produced more than two dozen book reviews.
 In turn, I supported my publisher’s efforts by aggressively going after other book bloggers and gathering dozens more.

 My point here is that there are no limitations; the research is easy, as there are countless book bloggers and reviewers online.
 The more you put in, the more you’ll get out.
 And when it comes to getting reviews, it’s always smarter to be a work horse rather than a show horse.

 Here are just some of the results (already excerpted) below:

 “The Rockin’ Chair is a tightly knit tearjerker–a work better than anything Nicholas Sparks (The Notebook; Message In A Bottle) has ever written.” -- Jon Land, NY Times Bestselling Author; Keepers of the Gate, The Walls of Jericho